Free Zone and Investment Incentives in Bahrain

 What is this right?

-• 100% foreign ownership: Bahrain allows full foreign ownership of businesses in most sectors without a local partner.
+• 100% foreign ownership: Unlike most Gulf states, Bahrain allows full foreign ownership of businesses in most sectors — no local partner required.

 • Free zones: The Bahrain International Investment Park (BIIP) and Bahrain Logistics Zone (BLZ) offer duty-free imports, exemption from commercial registration fees, and streamlined licensing.

-• No corporate tax: Free zone companies benefit from the same zero corporate income tax as mainland businesses.
+• No additional tax in free zones: Free zone companies benefit from the same zero corporate tax as mainland businesses — the free zone advantage is in customs duties and administrative simplification.

 When does it apply?

-• You are considering setting up a business in Bahrain or a free zone.
+• You are considering setting up a business in Bahrain or one of its free zones.

-• You want to understand the tax and customs advantages of operating in a free zone.
+• You want to understand the tax and customs advantages of BIIP or BLZ over mainland registration.

-• You are an international business looking at Bahrain as a regional hub.
+• You are an international business looking at Bahrain as a Gulf regional headquarters.

-• Check double tax treaties between Bahrain and your home country for additional tax benefits.
+• Check double tax treaty coverage between Bahrain and your home country — this can eliminate withholding tax on cross-border payments.

-• Apply for Tamkeen support if hiring Bahraini nationals.
+• Apply for Tamkeen support if hiring Bahraini nationals — wage subsidies and training grants can cover a substantial portion of employment costs.

 What should you NOT do?

-• Do not assume free zone status exempts you from VAT — VAT still applies to taxable supplies.
+• Do not assume free zone status exempts you from VAT — the 10% VAT still applies to taxable supplies, including within free zones.

-• Do not overlook LMRA and labour requirements — free zone companies must still comply with employment law.
+• Do not overlook LMRA and labour law requirements — free zone companies must comply with Bahrainisation quotas, labour market fees, and SIO contributions.

-• Do not rely solely on tax incentives — consider market access, infrastructure, and talent availability.
+• Do not choose a structure based solely on tax — consider market access, talent availability, logistics infrastructure, and regulatory environment.

 You came here to know your rights — help someone else know theirs.